Ireland's most popular source of accurate and reliable medicines information

 EDMs are additional risk minimisation measures that are intended to promote the safe and effective use of the medicine.
 Educational materials focus on one or more specific safety concerns related to use of the medicine.

 Some pharmaceutical companies have chosen to display PIL in a HTML text only “Print View” version, called an XPIL, as well as in PDF format.
-The XPIL is designed for people with sight challenges.
+The XPIL is designed for people who are blind or partially-sighted.